What is a Contract for Deed?

 Does the seller have to give me anything else about the condition of the property?

 Yes.
 The seller has to give you a Residential Real Property disclosure.
 This form makes the seller tell you about any major defects in the property the seller knows about.
 If the seller says in the report that there is a major problem with the house then you have the right to cancel the contract.
 However, there may be major problems in the house that the seller doesn't know about or are not covered by the report.
 The report also doesn't require the seller to tell you about small problems.
+This is another reason to have an independent inspection.

 I heard that I also get a lead disclosure form.
 What's that?

 This tells you if the house has ever been inspected for lead paint.
 The seller also has to give you a pamphlet about the effects of lead.
 He has to give you ten days to inspect the house for lead paint.
 If you find lead paint, you don't have to buy the house.
 The seller doesn't have to inspect the house for lead, so there still may be lead paint in the house even if he says that the house has never been inspected.
+Houses built after 1976 do not need a lead paint disclosure.

 Who is responsible for real estate taxes and homeowner's insurance?